davidblanar/tldr-sk/README.md

 ## TLDR-SK

-Reduces provided article size by extracting the most important sentences.
+Reduces provided article (in Slovak) by extracting the most important sentences.
 Inspired by reddit's TLDR bot.

 #### Sources used: